LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.57.0
+*Released*: 20 July 2021
+* Item 9204: Sample type parent import alias inclusion in download template and display in details panel
+    * Add SampleTypeImportAliasRenderer and SourceTypeImportAliasRenderer to be used for sample type details panel rendering
+    * EntityInsertPanel update to get importAliases for target sample type to add to getTemplateUrl() params

 ### vesrion 2.56.2
 *Released*: 20 July 2021
 * Save findIds to HTTP session instead of browser session for less exposure